 Vision 2034 Target Development and Opportunistic Science

+Vision 2034 is NBEP’s most recent comprehensive and conservation management plan (CCMP).
+The Research Plan is designed to meet the needs of Vision 2034 and unite the scientific interests of the partnership under one plan.
+Specifically, this Research Plan will address the following actions:

+Develop and update indicators of environmental and socioeconomic conditions

+Support, improve, and create efficiencies for ecosystem monitoring efforts

+Gather and practice cultural ecological knowledge

+Create model(s) needed to answer complex questions and improve ecosystem management

+Share scientific concepts using visualizations, storytelling, and decision-support tools

+Create shared goals with number targets that span boundaries

+Indirectly, this plan will aid in data synthesis, collection, and analysis to support actions to

+Reduce pollution from wastewater discharges,

+Improve resilience to sea level rise and flooding,

+Restore and improve the resilience of estuarine and coastal habitats,

+Restore the connectivity and function of freshwater systems,

+Protect and restore upland habitats,

+Equitably and responsibly increase the number of public access points to the region’s natural resources, and

+Ensure safe, quality access to natural resources in the region.

+NBEP must also remain flexible and responsive to the changing needs of the partnership.
+The exploration of the coastal urban watersheds or targets for Vision 2034 may open avenues of research and science yet to be considered.
+Therefore, NBEP believes it important to identify opportunistic science as part of its research plan.

 Implementing the Research Plan

+The Research Plan stemmed from an effort to identify gaps discovered while completing the most recent Status and Trends Report (State of Narragansett Bay and Its Watershed).
+Many of the questions remain unanswered and are still relevant to the work NBEP and its partners do.
+Going forward, we will use the Research Plan and Vision 2034 to identify the key indicators that need frequent reporting, and indicators that can be reported on infrequently.

+Combined Vision 2034, the Research Plan, and the Status and Trends Report will tell the “story” of the region, through the lens of what we need to do (Vision 2034), what research or science is needed to complete the actions listed in Vision 2034 (the Research Plan), and finally, how do we track progress towards goals, and add convey the story of the region (science updates and the State of the Study Area).

 The Research Plan will be implemented across NBEP’s core services – funding, convening, and communicating science.
 Each core service area lists NBEP’s anticipated actions and expected accomplishments.

 Funding

 NBEP anticipates approximately $50,000-$100,000 per year from NBEP’s annual workplan and budget to be devoted to fulfilling scientific research needs.
-These amounts are not guarantees, as the budget and needs of the Program may change.
+These amounts are not guaranteed, as the budget and needs of the Program may change.
 If necessary, NBEP will combine funds from multiple fiscal years to make more funding available at a time.

-Over the next 10 years, NBEP will generally divide its science funding into two segments: (1) Narragansett Bay Urban Waters Research Collaborative (70%) and (2) Opportunistic Science (30%).
+Over the next 10 years, NBEP will generally divide its science funding into two segments: (1) Narragansett Bay Coastal Urban Waters Research Collaborative (50%) and (2) Vision 2034 Target Development and Opportunistic Science (50%).
 These percentages are guideposts to ensure that NBEP is meeting the objectives of this Research Plan while remaining flexible to tackle challenges that may arise.
-Over the 10 years of this plan, NBEP hopes to award approximately $500,000 to $1 million towards research, which translates to $350,000 to $700,000 towards the Narragansett Bay Urban Waters Research Collaborative (across the three geographies) and the remainder to opportunistic science.
+Over the 10 years of this plan, NBEP hopes to award approximately $500,000 to $1 million towards research, which translates to $250,000 to $500,000 towards the Narragansett Bay Coastal Urban Waters Research Collaborative (across the three geographies) and $250,000 to $500,000 towards Vision 2034 target development and opportunistic science.